roormonger/slopsoil-plus/README.md

 ## Features

-- **YouTube & media streaming** - play any URL that yt-dlp supports (YouTube, Twitch VODs, etc.) directly into a voice channel
+- **YouTube & media streaming** - play any URL that yt-dlp supports (YouTube VODs, YouTube Live, Twitch VODs, etc.) directly into a voice channel; live streams are detected automatically and streamed without downloading
+- **MJPEG / CGI stream support** - play `.cgi` video URLs (IP cameras, legacy streaming servers) and MJPEG-over-HTTP streams directly
 - **IPTV / M3U playlist support** - add M3U sources by URL; channels are listed with live EPG now-playing info
-- **TVheadend integration** - browse and play live TV channels from a TVheadend server; search the EPG by show title and schedule playback
+- **TVheadend integration** - browse and play live TV channels from a TVheadend server; search the EPG by show title and schedule playback; showtimes are shown in the configured timezone
+- **Auto-leave on empty channel** - the bot automatically leaves and stops streaming when the last user leaves the voice channel
 - **Go-live / screenshare delivery** - streams appear as a screenshare so all members in the channel can watch
 - **H.264 hardware acceleration** - auto-detects NVIDIA NVENC, VA-API (Intel/AMD), or falls back to software encoding
 - **Discord DAVE E2EE support** - correctly handles Discord's end-to-end encryption protocol for voice channels